baylonp/Tyre-Anomaly-Detection/README.md

 ## What is a deep learning model and where to start building one?
-A deep learning model is basically gropu of layers that apply to each input some trasformation.
-These transformations get repetead again and again, usually with a feedback model that re-input the previosu results in the system to better evaluate the so caled weights, the represent connections between nodes in different layers.
+A deep learning model is basically a group of layers that apply to each input some trasformation.
+These transformations get repetead again and again, usually with a feedback model that re-input the previosu results in the system to better evaluate the so caled weights, they represent connections between nodes in different layers.

 In my case I used the `tf.keras.Sequential` model, as I understood it is a good place to start for a beginner.
 This model is a linear ( sequential ) stack of layers where each layer has exactly one input tensor and one output tensor.